 Commit descriptions should reflect what exactly was changed and which issue that change was supposed to address.
 It is important to note that issue references are not a replacement for change details, but simply provide a way to link changed lines of code in the commit to an issue in the bug tracking system.
 One must be able to see what exactly was changed in each commit without sieving through bug details, which most of the time will not even provide any reasoning as to why the code was written in a certain way, and for long-running projects the original bug tracking system may not even exist anymore.

 Another important point about linking commits to issues is that there must be one requirement-level issue referenced in any single commit, which typically will be a user story and not a task or a feature.
-Having multiple issues per commit makes it hard to associate changed lines of code with issues, produce a meaningful list of issues addressed on a particular branch and graft changes onto other branches, such as applying bug fixes to release branches.
+Having multiple issues per commit shows poor commit hygiene and makes it harder to associate changed lines of code with issues, produce a meaningful list of issues addressed on a particular branch and graft changes onto other branches, such as applying bug fixes to release branches.

 Feature Branch Merge